Updated: August 06, 2017

 At the 2014 World Culinary Travel Expo at EAT!
 Vancouver Festival, visitors were treated to authentic Thai cooking at the Thailand Pavilion hosted by Royal Thai Consulate-General, Vancouver.
 Crowds congregated for a taste of Chef Kamonpiphat Chanasit’s mouth-watering pad Thai noodles, tom yum soup and green curry – while bystanders admired Chef Jetniphat Bunyasawat elaborate fruits and vegetable carvings – and browsed display tables stacked with curry condiments, coconut drinks, ready-to-use sauces and noodles, organic and gluten-free products.
-For recipes featured at the event, scroll to the end of this article for recipe links.

 In Thailand, most locals shop for their groceries daily as the use of fresh ingredients is essential in Thai cooking.

 Apart from culinary travel, popularity for value healthcare holidays has also soared in the recent years.
 By travelling to Thailand for medical or dental work, Canadian and American visitors can receive as good or better care delivered to them at a lesser cost than what they would pay to local care providers.
 Thai hospitals are equipped with state of the art facilities and staffed by highly qualified physicians, dentists and nurses.
 Their settings and service standards are comparable to that of five-star hotels.